moorepants/dissertation/control.rst

 angle, and drives steer torque with PID controllers.
 He also points out a sign error in van Lunteren and Stassen's work.

-Calspan
+CALSPAN
 -------

-The Calspan group developed a controller for their bicycle and motorcycle research that parallels the Delft work except they made use of the latest bicycle and motorcycle models with steer torque and learn torques as plant inputs :cite:`Roland1972`.
+The CALSPAN group developed a controller for their bicycle and motorcycle research that parallels the Delft work except they made use of the latest bicycle and motorcycle models with steer torque and learn torques as plant inputs :cite:`Roland1972`.
 The specifically point out the advantages of